With the combination of a small number of people + software + servers and robots

-Communication is not necessary if you can complete the task alone.
+Communication is not necessary if the work can be completed by one person.

-Ideally, one would like to be able to communicate information and activate the other person's brain at the same time.
+One of the ideals is to be able to activate the other person's brain at the same time as conveying information.

-In a "company" where many people work at the same time, if communication itself can be designed to be 1) fun and exciting, 2) surprising (and stimulating) in the face of a completely dissimilar organization and culture, such as mergers and acquisitions, and 3) focused on work in a short period of time, it will semi-automatically increase the productivity of We are testing the hypothesis that it will lead to improvements in
+In a "company," a place where many people work at the same time, if communication itself can be designed to be "(1) fun and exciting, (2) surprising (stimulating) in the face of a completely different organization and culture, as in M&A, and (3) focused on work in a short period of time," it will semi-automatically improve productivity.
+We are testing daily the hypothesis that this will lead to an improvement in productivity.